Majjhima Nikāya 82

 ‘yagghe, mahārāja, jāneyyāsi, ahaṁ āgacchāmi puratthimāya disāya?

-‘Please sir, you should know this.
+‘Please great king, you should know this.
 I come from the east.

 Tatthaddasaṁ mahantaṁ janapadaṁ iddhañceva phītañca bahujanaṁ ākiṇṇamanussaṁ.